mica-ailen/Movie-App-React/README.md

 <h2>Objetive 🙌🏼:</h2>

-<p>The goal of this project is to create an application to add the list of things that you have to do.
-In it, you can add new tasks, delete them, edit them and put that they are complete.</p>
+<p>The objective of this project is to create an application with React using a movie API in which you can see a catalog of your favorite movies with their image and the date of creation.</p>

 <h4>What tech have I use?🙋</h4>